RoboJackets/robocup-software/docs/source/tutorial.rst

 RoboCup SW has seen many members without any prior CS experience become valued contributors, and many talented CS majors quit within a few weeks.

+**Note: you must have Ubuntu 20.04 installed in some capacity to use our stack.** Most new members do this with a VM, which is the quickest way.
+Google "how to install Ubuntu VM on <your current OS>" and follow a tutorial online.
+If you decide to stick with RoboCup long-term, it might be worth your time to invest in a used laptop that only has Ubuntu 20.04 and your RoboCup files installed.

 The tutorial is structured as follows.

 .. contents::